mrtnvh/stylelint-value-no-deprecated-custom-properties/README.md

 ### true

-If the first option is `true`, then [Stylelint Value No Deprecated Custom Properties] requires all custom properties to be known, and the following patterns are _not_ considered violations:
+If the first option is `true`, then [Stylelint Value No Deprecated Custom Properties] requires all custom properties not to be deprecated, and the following patterns are _not_ considered violations:

 ```css